duckki/duckki.github.io/_posts/2024-01-08-proving-exclusivity.md

 Structs with an immutable field should fail the eligibility check.
 For example, a tuple with immutable references.

-I don't think this is a loss of functionality, one must write a separate function that guarrantees to return a mutable reference, if necessary.
+I don't think this is a loss of functionality, one must write a separate function that guarantees to return a mutable reference, if necessary.
 See the following example:

 ```rust
 fn get_ref_ineligible_mut<'a>(x: &'a Ineligible<'a>, key: i32) -> &'x mut i32 {